All Episodes

 It's there's no adult in charge.

-There's yeah, that's the nurse says she's gonna hire a civil rights lawyer in everybody.
+Yeah, the nurse says she's going to hire a civil rights lawyer and everybody.

 You know what I was thinking about earlier today?

-Somebody writes a book with all the things that happened in a campaign that we would love to have known during the campaign.
+Somebody writes a book with all the things that happen in a campaign that we would love to have known during the campaign.

 But they withhold all that stuff for their book afterwards, where it can't be of any use other than selling the book.